matsonj/ducklake-workshop/README.md

 **Zero-Copy File Registration**: The `orders_raw` table uses `ducklake_add_data_files` to register existing Parquet files from `data/tpch/orders/` without duplicating them.
 DuckLake tracks these files in its metadata, allowing you to query them directly as a table.

-**Incremental Loading**: After generating new parts with `make tpch-part N=X`, simply re-run `make catalog` to add the new files.
+**Incremental Loading**: After generating new parts with `uv run python run.py tpch --part X`, simply re-run `uv run python run.py catalog` to add the new files.
 The script is idempotent and safe to re-run.

 Query tables directly:
 ```sql